ifm/developerportal/v1.1.30/_sources/Firmware/fw_update.md.txt

 # How to update the firmware:

-**The following guide is only valid for updating between 1.0.x and 1.0.y versions.
+**The following guide is only valid for updating between 1.X.x and 1.Y.y versions.
 For details about the update process between 0.16.23 to 1.0.x please see the [migration guide](../Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_migration_guide.md)**

 ## Download the firmware
 The firmware image is available on the [ifm.com](https://www.ifm.com/) website.
 Navigate to the site and follow the steps below:
 - Create an account (if you do not already have one) and log in.
-- Use the search bar to find OVP800 (VPU).
-This is also valid if you have pre-release sample units, for example M04239.
+- Use the search bar to find the OVP800.
+This is also valid if you have pre-release sample units, for example M04239 and OVP801 devices.
 - Navigate to the article page an click on the "Downloads" tab.
 - Select the firmware from the list.
 It will start downloading the file.